 7. Will there be the same amount of water in the ponds or rivers during the rainy season and in summer?

 No, there will not be the same amount of water in the ponds or rivers during the rainy season and in summer.
 Water level will be more in the rainy season and will be lesser in summer.

 8. Is there a pond, river or lake near your town or city?

 Yes, there is a pond near my city.

 1. Are there any changes in the water during summers, the rainy season and in winters?

-Yes, in summer the level of water is less, in rainy season water level is more and in winters the water level is medium.
+Yes, in summers, the level of water is less.
+During the rainy season, the water level is more and in winters, the water level is medium.